2004—In game four of the ALCS, 9th inning, Dave Roberts steals 2nd, then scores on Bill Mueller’s single.

 1973—OPEC turns off the oil tap.

 1967—Lt.
 Col. Terry Allen Jr. leads two companies of the 28th Infantry, outnumbered 10 to 1, into a VC ambush at Ong Thanh.
-Casualties exceed 92 percent, 64 are KIA; the U.S. Army declares it a victory.
+Casualties exceed 92 percent, 64 are KIA.
+The U.S. Army calls the catastrophe a victory.

 1960—The sit-in movement pays off big: several chain stores with locations in 10 southern states desegregate 150 lunch counters in 112 cities.